Big Data Analyst: Duties, Salary, and How to Become One

 How to become a big data analyst

-Earning a bachelor’s degree is a solid first step on your big data career path.
-Computer science, statistics, engineering, or mathematics are all good choices to help you develop the strong mathematics foundation necessary for the job.
+Earning a bachelor’s degree is a solid first step on your career path.
+Computer science, statistics, engineering, or mathematics are all good choices to help you develop the strong mathematical foundation necessary for the job.
 While a master’s degree isn’t always necessary, some jobs prefer employees with advanced degrees.
 Depending on your chosen field, you might also need to develop more specific skill sets, such as a banking background for a finance role.

-Once you earn your degree, you can apply to entry-level positions in the data analysis field such as junior data analyst, data coordinator, or SQL data analyst.
+Once you earn your degree, you can apply to entry-level positions in the data analysis field, such as junior data analyst, data coordinator, or SQL data analyst.
 These roles allow you to grow and develop your analysis and data management abilities.

 You are Currently on slide 1